 Step 5 – Let dry completely, then serve and enjoy!

 Spider Apple Pops

-Line a large baking sheet with wax paper and set nearby.
+- Line a large baking sheet with wax paper, then set nearby.

-Slice apples so that each apple creates 4 slices about 1/2 inch thick.
+- Prepare apples by slicing each one into 4 pieces, with each slice being about 1/2 inch thick.
 Discard ends and core pieces.
-See above video for example.

-Melt white candy melts per package instructions and coat each apple pop with white candy.
+- Holding the prepared apple pop by the stick, coat each one in the melted white candy.
 Place coated apple pops on prepared baking sheet.
 Let white candy dry completely before moving on to the next step (about 30 minutes).

-Decorate the apple pop with the chocolate icing, drawing 8 legs for the spider.
+- Place chocolate frosting in a pastry bag (or ZipLoc bag with a corner cut), then draw 8 legs for the spider.
 The easiest way to do this is to draw 4 lines that cross in the middle.
-Once legs are drawn, add a little extra chocolate icing in the center, then place a chocolate whopper on top.
-See above video for example.
+Once legs are drawn, add an extra dollop of chocolate icing (or white candy melt – may need to reheat) in the center, then place a Chocolate Whopper on top.

 - Let chocolate icing dry completely (about another 30 minutes) before serving.